microsoft/mdatp-devicecontrol/issue.md

 ### Global-Removable_Group_Baseline (1)_2

+This is a group of type *Device*.
-The match type for the group is MatchAny.
+The match type for the group is *MatchAny*.

 |  Property | Value |
 |-----------|-------|